lspohle/42_born2beroot/README.md

 <a name="27"></a>
 ### 3. Verifying ufw

-- Verify the status of ufw.
+- Verify the status of the ufw service.

-      sudo ufw status
+      sudo systemctl status ufw
   or

+      sudo service ufw status

+<a name="27"></a>
+### 4. Deleting rules

+- Delete the suitable rule to close the desired port.

+      sudo ufw delete allow <port>
+  or
+- Display rules of ufw in order.

       sudo ufw status numbered
-  or
+- Delete the suitable rule to close the desired port.

-      sudo service ufw status
+      sudo ufw delete <number_of_port>

 <a name="28"></a>
-### 4. Connecting to a server via SSH
+### 5. Connecting to a server via SSH

 - Display the IPv4 address of your VM.

+      ip a
+  or

       hostname -I
-  or

-      ip a
 - Connect to your VM via SSH.

       ssh <username>@<ipv4-address> -p <port>